 This is an order of the Court to any constable in the state of Texas ordering him to execute on any non-exempt assets.
 Is a judicial writ directing the enforcement of a district, county, or justice court judgment?
 The writ typically directs the constable to levy on a defendant’s nonexempt property, sell it, and deliver the sale proceeds to the plaintiff to be applied toward satisfaction of the judgment.
 A judgment creditor has the right, as a matter of law, to have a writ of execution issued unless and until the defendant files a proper supersedeas bond.
 If no supersedeas bond is filed and approved, a writ of execution must be issued if the plaintiff applies for it after the expiration of thirty days from the time final judgment is signed.
 If a motion for a new trial is timely filed but is denied, the clerk must issue the writ after the expiration of thirty days from the time the order overruling the motion is signed or from the time the motion is overruled by operation of law.

 There are two Justice of the Peace courts in Precinct 7 which handle both civil and criminal cases.
-The Constable’s Offices in Harris County are responsible for ensuring that courthouses are safe and secure and Precinct 7 has Deputies assigned to both JP Courts in order to fulfill that obligation.
+The Constable’s Offices in Harris County are responsible for ensuring that courthouses are safe and secure and Precinct 7 has Deputies assigned to both JP Courts to fulfill that obligation.
 In addition to various other duties, the Deputies are responsible for maintaining order and security within the courtrooms as well as acting upon orders issued from the presiding judge.
 The bailiffs are also responsible for taking persons into custody when directed to do so by the judges and for booking them into the Harris County Jail or the Harris County Juvenile Detention Center as necessary.

 In Texas, if property taxes are not paid, a tax lawsuit is filed to collect the taxes.
-Basically, the tax suit is a lawsuit filed on behalf of the county in order to compel the payment of property taxes.
+The tax suit is a lawsuit filed on behalf of the county to compel the payment of property taxes.
 If these property taxes are not paid, the county has the court-mandated right to sell the property for the back tax amount.
 In other words, the county will offer the tax delinquent property at a public tax sale auction.
 The opening bid will typically be set at the amount of back taxes owed.
 This amount usually consists of:

 - Delinquent Property Taxes